 Principal / Accreditation

 Breanne Dedrickson attended Utah State University, where she majored in English Teaching and minored in English as a Second Language (ESL).
 She graduated from USU with a Bachelor of Science Degree and then received a Master’s degree in Educational Leadership and Policy from the University of Utah.
 Breanne taught high school English for six years and was an assistant principal for two years before joining Liahona Preparatory Academy.
 Breanne loves to learn and recently earned a K-12 Reading Endorsement through Southern Utah University.
-In addition to education, Breanne loves chocolate, the outdoors, and most of all her handsome husband, Andrew, and their sweet and adventurous baby girl, Mazie.
+In addition to education, Breanne loves chocolate, the outdoors, and most of all her handsome husband, Andrew, and their sweet children, Mazie and Duke.

 Front Office / Youth Conference Coordinator